LogtalkDotOrg/logtalk3/examples/engines/fluents/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

 This example requires support for both threads and coroutining.
-Currently it only runs on SWI-Prolog.
+Currently it runs on ECLiPSe and SWI-Prolog.
 It should run also on XSB and YAP if and when these systems bugs with coroutining and/or threads get fixed.

 This folder contains examples of fluents implemented using threaded engines.
 Fluents are described in the paper: